 REQUIREMENT: “Each participant shall wear a Coast Guard approved protective safety flotation device (SFD) at all times while boarding, disembarking or on board the watercraft.”

-The Diablo Valley Fly Fishermen offers many outings and at least one seminar throughout the year.
-Occasionally outings are under the direction of a professional guide, but in all cases, they will have a Fishmaster to organize and administrate the activity.
-The Fishmaster will be familiar with the area selected.
+The Diablo Valley Fly Fishing Club offers many outings and at least one seminar throughout the year.
+Occasionally outings are under the direction of a professional guide, but in all cases, they will have an Outing Leader to organize and administrate the activity.
+The Outing Leader will be familiar with the area selected.
 Most outings consist of weekend trips with 8 to 12 people attending.
 Catch and release is encouraged.
 Club outings are, without a doubt, the best way to meet other members and develop a sense of belonging to the Club.

-To participate in an outing, you must be a DVFF member with a signed Liability Waiver on file.
+To participate in an outing, you must be a DVFF member with a Liability Waiver on file.
+All members must agree to this release of liability by checking the appropriate box during the application or renewal process.
 (Note that membership is a family membership includes both spouses and all minor children living at home).